The history of sensory deprivationFrom the creation of a unique environment free from distractions, to a global tool for deep relaxation

 “So the first time I used the tank, John asked me to talk about my experience, and I was able to speak to the group without nervousness.
 If the tank could let me do something like that, it is something really incredible.
 My whole experience of leaving the tank after my first session was fabulous.
 The whole world was a shimmering, shining dance.
 I had to make a tank for myself, and being naive, thought that with just a little extra work I would make them for others.”

 Special thanks to Lee and Glenn for letting us use this beautiful image!

-Glenn came up with the idea of putting lots of salt into the water to increase the buoyancy, so that anyone could float effortlessly, and worked with John Lilly to design the first commercially available floatation tank in 1972.
+Glenn came up with the idea of putting lots of salt into the water to increase the buoyancy, so that anyone could float effortlessly.
+He and worked with John Lilly to design the first commercially available floatation tank in 1972.

-In 1974 he met the love of his life Lee Leibner, and together they formed the Samadhi Tank company to manufacture float tanks for people to buy for home use.
+In 1974 Glenn met the love of his life Lee Leibner.
+Together they formed the Samadhi Tank company, and went on to manufacture float tanks for people to buy for home use.

-Motivated by a strong desire to bring the wonderful experience of floating to as many people as possible, and with the guidance of John Lilly, they opened the first commercial float centre in Beverly Hills in 1979.
+Lee and Glenn were motivated by a strong desire to bring the wonderful experience of floating to as many people as possible.
+With the guidance of John Lilly, they opened the first commercial float centre in Beverly Hills in 1979.
 Now anyone could float even if they didn’t own a tank.

 All sorts of people began to float, for all sorts of reasons

 Sports teams integrated floating into their training programmes.
 They found it could accelerate recovery and reduce rehabilitation time from injury.
 Furthermore, floating gave them an optimum opportunity for visualisation.